 Every kind of surgery carries some risk.
 But while many believe that liposuction can be dangerous, VASER liposuction procedures have actually become very sophisticated and reliable.

-When performed by a knowledgeable and board-certified plastic surgeon, liposuction can be as safe and effective as any other surgical treatment.
+When performed by a knowledgeable and board-certified plastic surgeon and liposuction doctors, liposuction can be as safe and effective as any other surgical treatment.
 As long as the patient follows the supportive post-surgical instructions too.

 Typically, you will be awake during a VASER liposuction procedure.
 You may feel a bit of pressure initially, but the procedure is minimally-invasive and virtually painless.
 In terms of discomfort after, you’ll feel a little bit of muscle soreness for 24-48 hours, and much less swelling and bruising than alternative fat removal procedures.
 The level of pain a person experiences post-procedure can depend on overall health, areas treated, and the technical skill of your surgeon.

 3. It Isn’t Affordable

 Like any elective aesthetic procedure, it’s hard to find the balance between expertise, quality, and price.
 People throughout forums suggest choosing a practice that specializes in fat removal procedures as they provide great results and tend to be more affordable than practices that offer a suite of services.
 According to Healthline, and RealSelf, the average cost of VASER liposuction is around $6,500.

 4. Weight Loss Treatment

 One of the more common Vaser liposuction misconceptions, patients believe liposuction will help them lose weight.
 However, this isn’t true.
 In fact, it’s recommended that you have a BMI (Body Mass Index) under 30 to move forward with the procedure.
 If you want to lose weight, healthy dieting and exercise are the way forward.

 Instead, liposuction is a body contouring surgery that works to remove stubborn fat still visible once you’ve lost weight.
 Liposuction removes fat pockets in spots like the abdomen, thighs, neck, chin, and ankles.

 VASER liposuction removes fat from parts of the body difficult to treat.
 This includes the back and flanks, under the chin, and when treating gynecomastia.

 The removed fat is often resistant to dieting and exercise and is hard to eliminate without surgical help.